yoshihikosuzuki/ant-asm-workflow/README.md

 >
 > Some values hard-coded in scripts are specific to ants (e.g. `hymenoptera_odb10` for BUSCO's lineage and `TTAGG` for telomeric motif sequence whereas human is `TTAGGG`).
 You need to change them as necessary for different creatures.

+## Prerequisites

+This workflow is supposed to be run on [the Deigo HPC cluster](https://groups.oist.jp/scs/documentation) at OIST with [the Bioinfo User Group module set](https://github.com/oist/BioinfoUgrp).
+If you have an account of Deigo, you should be able to run it.

+> :information_source: **IMPORTANT:**
+>
+> To make the Bioinfo User Group module set available from the scripts in this workflow, you MUST add the following lines to your `$HOME/.bashrc` on Deigo:
+> ```
+> module use /apps/.bioinfo-ugrp-modulefiles81
+> module use /apps/unit/BioinfoUgrp/DebianMed/10.7/modulefilesge
+> ```

+If you wish to run outside Deigo, you need to change the lines for loading modules (e.g. `ml samtools`) in the scripts as necessary.

 ## Directory structure

 For each species, we propose the following directory structure to generate different types of assemblies.